What is Sklice?

-For use on scalp hair and scalp only.
-Do not use Sklice Lotion in your eyes, mouth, or vagina.
+For external use only on scalp hair and scalp only.
+Do not use:

 What should I tell my healthcare provider before using Sklice?

-Before you use Sklice Lotion, tell your healthcare provider about all of your medical conditions, including if you or your child:
+Before you use Sklice Lotion, tell your healthcare provider or pharmacist about all of your medical conditions, including if you or your child: